Gammerdinger/sex-SNP-finder/README.md

     scaffold_0	7	8	snp	0.333333333333333
 ```

-* non_overlapping_window_output_file -> This is a tab-delimited text file where your non-overlapping window output will go.
+* non_overlapping_window_output_file -> This is an IGV-readable file where your non-overlapping window output will go.
 Following the parameters in the previous example along with paramters discussed below, the output should look like this:
    - Column 1 -> Scaffold
    - Column 2 -> Window start position
    - Column 3 -> Window end position
+   - Column 3 -> Feature
    - Column 4 -> Number of Sex_SNP_finder.pl SNPs found in this window
       * Note: The first window is larger than the next three windows.
 This is because the first two rows of the .sync file fail to meet the read depth criteria.
 ```
-   scaffold_0	1	4	0
+   Chromosome   Start   End Feature description_Sex_SNP_finder scaffold_0	1	4	snp_count   0
-   scaffold_0	5	6	0
+   scaffold_0	5	6	snp_count   0
-   scaffold_0	7	8	1
+   scaffold_0	7	8	snp_count   1
-   scaffold_0	9	10	0
+   scaffold_0	9	10	snp_count   0
 ```

 * fixed_population -> pool1 or pool2 -> This tells Sex_SNP_finder if you want it to consider pool 1 or pool2 to be the fixed pool.